sje30/schol2018/innovations.md

 ten years.
 Publishing in prestigious top-tier journals is still perceived as critical for career progression (especially gaining promotion and grants).
-Likewise, journal metrics continue to dominate in the evalution of a paper’s research, rather than the paper’s contents [Brenner].
+Likewise, journal metrics continue to dominate in the evaluation of a paper’s research, rather than the paper’s contents [Brenner].
 Against the backdrop of highly competitive job and grant markets, factors such as these encourage narrow research agendas and tie researchers (particularly in early career) to placing work in